 VEGOILS-Palm extends losses on weaker rivals, crude oil

-SINGAPORE, Nov 22 (Reuters) - Malaysian palm oil futures fell 1% on Monday, extending losses to a second session, as rival oils slid and crude prices hit seven-week lows.
+SINGAPORE, Nov 22 (Reuters) - Malaysian palm oil futures fell for a second straight session on Monday, tracking weakness in rival oils and a slump in crude oil prices.

-The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange fell 51 ringgit, or 1% to 4,942 ringgit by the midday break.
+The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange fell 32 ringgit, or 0.6%, to 4,961 ringgit.

-Crude oil extended declines after the previous session's slide, on concerns about excess supply after Japan said it was weighing releasing oil reserves and over demand from a worsening COVID-19 situation in Europe.
+Crude oil remained under pressure on Monday after sliding about 3% in the previous session on demand concerns sparked by a COVID-19 resurgence in Europe and prospects of excess supply after Japan said it was weighing releasing oil reserves.

 Cheaper crude oil makes palm oil a less attractive feedstock for biofuels.